Working with Audio in the Timeline

 Choose whether to keep the session at the current tempo, or to use the tempo from the imported audio file.

-Note that you can also choose a LUNA session to import with this command.
+You can choose a LUNA session to import with this command.
 When you import a session with File > Import or Command + I, the most recent version of the session is imported, and you can then choose import options for each track and session settings.
 To choose other versions when importing a session, use File > Import Session Data or Option + I. See Importing Session Data for more information.

 Dragging an audio file into the Tracks browser

 You can drag audio files into the tracks browser.
 Each audio file will be created as a new track.
-The previous rules apply; if the audio has embedded tempo information, it is stretched or compressed to the tempo of the session, and set in Tempo mode.
-If the audio does not have embedded tempo information, it is set in Time mode and unchanged.
+The previous tempo rules apply.

 Dragging an audio file onto the Timeline